baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 <!---
 You need to talk about the difference between dynamic and static typing.
 In particular, you should never use Any when it is possible to use auto.
 --->
-Uses library `<boost/any.hpp>`

-It allows for a variable that can be changed to any type in any portion of its scope.
+Uses library `<boost/any.hpp>` and allows for a variable that can be changed to any type in any portion of its scope.
 <!---
 Explain what variables it cannot use
 -->